jos3ph-m/gatsby-hello/README.md

 Simply Recipes App - built with Gatsby to help learn Gatsby!

-You can find the live deploy [here.](https://simply-gatsby-recipes.netlify.app/)
+If interested, you can find the live deploy [here.](https://simply-gatsby-recipes.netlify.app/)

 <!-- AUTO-GENERATED-CONTENT:START (STARTER) -->
 <p align="center">